christianang/coredns/plugin/forwardcrd/README.md

 }
 ~~~

-Read `DNSZone` resources from all namespaces:
+Read `Forward` resources from all namespaces:

 ~~~ txt
 . {